lyz-code/blue-book/docs/grocy_management.md

 - [ ] Open the stock overview and iterate through the locations to:
   - [ ] Make sure that the number of products match the reality
     - [ ] Iterate over the list of products checking the quantity
+      - [ ] If you know the product is in many locations, check the stock entry quantity instead of the overall
     - [ ] Look at the location to see if there are missing products in the inventory
   - [ ] Adjust the product properties (default location, minimum amount)
 - [ ] Check the resulting shopping list and adjust the minimum values.